A woman shops for a vacuum cleaner.

 Schedule

 There is a vacuum to suit almost any schedule out there.
-If you prefer to vacuum less often, go with an upright or canister vacuum that has more powerful motors so your floors will get cleaner.
+If you prefer to vacuum less often, use an upright or canister vacuum with more powerful motors to get your floors cleaner.
 If you have the time to clean more often, a stick vacuum cleaner is a good option.
-It won’t clean as deep, but that’s fine if you’re running the vacuum every day.
-Now some might prefer to vacuum each day but just don’t have the time.
+It will not clean as deep, but that is fine if you run the vacuum daily.
+Some might prefer to vacuum each day but do not have the time.
 A robotic vacuum can be programmed to run every day at a designated time.

 Allergies

-If you’re prone to seasonal allergies or don’t do well with dust, there are several vacuum features to assist you.
-Many vacuums are HEPA certified, which is the highest level of filtration available.
+Several vacuum features can assist you if you are prone to seasonal allergies or do not do well with dust.
+Many vacuums are HEPA-certified, which is the highest level of filtration available.
 Filters can usually be removed and cleaned or replaced entirely, which should be done every six months.
-Some filters are even washable, so they can be used for longer periods before needing to be replaced.
+Some filters are even washable, so they can be used for extended periods before needing to be replaced.

 Pets

-Some vacuums are specifically designed to tackle pet hair, while some other vacuums have upholstery attachments that are great for cleaning up pet hair off couches and high-traffic furniture.
-If purchasing an attachment for your vacuum, look for those with wider openings or removable beater brushes, so you don’t have to worry about clogged pet hair.
+Some vacuums are designed to tackle pet hair, while others have upholstery attachments that are great for cleaning up pet hair off couches and high-traffic furniture.
+If purchasing an attachment for your vacuum, look for those with wider openings or removable beater brushes so you don’t have to worry about clogged pet hair.

 Vacuum Cleaner Types

-There are many vacuum cleaners that can be used inside your home to keep it tidy.
-They each have areas they excel in based on how they’re designed, so try to choose the one that best fits the needs of your house.
+Many vacuum cleaners can be used inside your home to keep it tidy.
+They each have areas they excel in based on how they are designed, so try to choose the one that best fits the needs of your house.

 A man uses an upright vacuum to clean his carpet.

-Another feature many upright vacuums have is the ability to adjust the height of the cleaner head to handle different types of carpets.
-For example, plush carpets can make it more difficult to maneuver the vacuum, so raising the cleaner head height will help.
+Another feature of many upright vacuums has been the ability to adjust the height of the cleaner head to manage diverse types of carpets.
+For example, plush carpets can make it more challenging to maneuver the vacuum, so raising the cleaner head height will help.

 A woman cleans an area rug with a stick vacuum.

 Handheld vacuums are excellent for smaller areas, such as closets, blinds, or cars.
-They’re quiet and very light, so you don’t have to worry about fatigue while cleaning up small messes left behind by children or getting after pet hair.
+They are quiet and light, so you do not have to worry about fatigue while cleaning up small messes left behind by children or getting after pet hair.

 Stick vacuums are the in-between of handheld and upright vacuums, giving you the best of both worlds.
-Being lightweight and battery-powered makes them easy to haul between multiple floors of a home.
+They are lightweight, battery-powered, and easy to haul between multiple home floors.
 The smaller size makes them more suitable for smaller messes.

 A cat looks on while a woman cleans the floor with a canister vacuum.